Perturbative analysis of the three gluon vertex in different gauges at one-loop: Numerical Results

 Although the whole set of gauge-invariant diagrams that depict the physical processes is gauge-independent, the individual diagrams and the degree of computational complexity are highly dependent on the gauge selection.
 Making the right gauge option can make it much easier to calculate radiative corrections in a given situation.
-Due to its appealing infrared features, the Yennie gauge~\cite{Fried:1958zz} has been found to be helpful for the computation of radiative adjustments to bound-state parameters~\cite{Sapirstein:1983xr}.
+Due to these characteristics, we conduct our analysis of the three-gluon vertex using two widely utilized gauges: Yennie and Arbuzov. \\\\ \textbf{\underline{Yennie Gauge ($\xi_Y=-2)$~:}} \\\\ Due to its appealing infrared features, the Yennie gauge~\cite{Fried:1958zz} has been found to be helpful for the computation of radiative adjustments to bound-state parameters~\cite{Sapirstein:1983xr}.
 Perhaps the Yennie gauge most advantageous technical characteristic is that, as compared to other covariant gauges, it exhibits far better-infrared behavior for individual diagrams.
 This property is shared by the noncovariant Coulomb gauge as well.
-Specifically, a great deal of diagrams that are infrared finite in the Yennie gauge but infrared divergent in other covariant gauges~\cite{Eides:2001dw}.
-The gluon propagator with infrared safe behavior has the general form
+Specifically, a great deal of diagrams that are infrared finite in the Yennie gauge but infrared divergent in other covariant gauges~\cite{Eides:2001dw}. \\\\ \textbf{\underline{Arbuzov Gauge ($\xi_A=4)$~:}} \\\\ The distinct nature of Arbuzov gauge has already been recognized in the study of the quark propagator in QCD~\cite{Arbuzov:1982sz}.
+The Arbuzov gauge was shown to yield a self-consistent description of the lowest order gluon and ghost Green’s functions (in other cases, one has to allow for the non-trivial effect of ghosts on the gauge identities, which are used to reconstruct the gluon vertices).\\\\ Our findings lend support to those obtained in \cite{Boos1988}, which provide an ansatz for the gluon propagator.
+This ansatz features a Fourier transform that is transverse in coordinate space and exhibits an arbitrary power-like behavior: